Githarold/NutriScan/README.md

 1. Open your terminal.
 2. Navigate to the NutriScan directory with `cd`.
-3. Run the following command:
+3. Run the following command(with python 3.8 or newer):

    ```
    pip install -r requirements.txt